tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can_3.h.md

 #define AO_CAN_FILTER_SID_3_31 (0)
 ```

-The SID for each filter.
+Defines the SID for each filter.

 ## `AO_CAN_INVALID_3`